neonite2217/Web_Dev-2.0/e-dictionary/readme.md

 cd e-dictionary
 ```

-3. Open the `index.html` file in your browser to start using the dictionary.
+3. Run the `index.html` file in your browser to start using the dictionary.

 For development purposes, you may want to run a local server to manage API requests more efficiently.
-You can use tools like **Live Server** or **http-server**.

 ## 💻 Example Usage